statpascal/emul99/readme.md

 a dummy source address.
 The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas"

+The emulator is developed and tested using the following environments:

+- openSuse Tumbleweed (x64): main development system
+- Raspberry Pi OS (Debian bookworm) on Pi 4
+- Linux environment of ARM Chromebook (Debian bookworm)
+- MacOS 14 Sonoma (x64)

 ## Known Bugs and Limitations